jgagneastro/mocapy/README.rst

     :alt: sp1
     :align: center

-You can also plot the target spectrum over reference spectrums of given or automatic spectral type number interval by specifying spt_ref = True.
-If not specified, this parameter is False and the reference spectrums are not displayed.
+You can also plot the target spectrum over reference spectra of given or automatic spectral type number interval by specifying spt_ref = True.
+If not specified, this parameter is False and the reference spectra are not displayed.
 The parameter sptn_int allows you to provide a specific interval of spectral type numbers, where 0 is M0, 10 is L0 and -10 is K0, as a list.
-The gravity class or classes (‘alpha’, ‘beta’ or ‘gamma’) can also be specified as a list of strings to the parameter gravity_class.
-The default sptn_int and gravity_class are [7, 20], [‘alpha’, ‘beta’, ‘gamma’], respectively.
+The gravity class or classes ('alpha', 'beta' or 'gamma') can also be specified as a list of strings to the parameter gravity_class.
+The default sptn_int and gravity_class are [7, 20], ['alpha', 'beta', 'gamma'], respectively.

 For example, the command could be::